TomasMusi/TomasMusi/README.md

 In addition to my technical and creative pursuits, I have a wide range of personal interests:

-- **Combat & Team Sports:** Wrestling, Boxing, Muay Thai, Grappling, Judo, Floorball, Handball
+- **Combat & Team Sports:** Wrestling, Boxing, Muay Thai, Grappling, Judo, Floorball, Handball, Powerlifting, Calisthenics
 - **Humanities & Personal Growth:** History, Reading, Philosophy, Theology, Business

 My diverse experiences have shaped me into a well-rounded individual who values both **critical thinking** and **creative expression**.
 The discipline gained through sports and the insights drawn from the humanities deeply influence how I approach problem-solving and continuous improvement.